bussyjd/inmemlrucache/README.md

 ## API spec

-### /SET/{id}
+### /SET
 _POST_

 Stores provided image on the top of the LRU cache.
-The image data is provided by the clientin the body of the http request The server response is the UUID of that entry
+The image data is provided by the client in the body of the http request The server response is the UUID of that entry. that can be used for /GET/{id} or /DEL/{id} requests

 HTTP 200 on success